RunMat

 GitHub

-subsasgn — Dispatch object assignment requests to a class-specific Class.subsasgn implementation.
+subsasgn — Dispatch overloaded object assignment operations to class-specific Class.subsasgn implementations.

 How subsasgn works